UEABIO/physalia-R-course-2023/docs/02-loading-data.md

 * Right-click Save As to download in csv format to your computer (Make a note of **where** the file is being downloaded to e.g. Downloads)

-* Compare how the data looks in "raw" format to when you open the same data with Excel

 ```{=html}